YunjieLi22/SnRNA-seq-of-Inner-Ear/README.md

 ````unix
 step02_QC_analysis/
 ````
-Scripts in this folder hold the function of following steps:
+- Scripts in this folder hold the function of following steps:
+  - quality control
+  - normalisation through SCTransform
--
+  - runUmap
+  - combination of the data of different ages